infrastellar/space-program/README.md

 Each space is confined to and operates in a single provider region.

 A space recognizes a mission to establish infrastructure resources.
-A space can have multiple missions though there the missions themselves must do their own work to avoid conflicting resources.
+A space can have multiple missions.
+Missions are responsible for maintaining their own name space to avoid conflicting resources.

 ### Mission

-A mission is a "staged" configuration that contains many procedures for establishing infrastructure using HashiCorp Terraform.
+A mission is a configuration that contains staged procedures for establishing infrastructure using HashiCorp Terraform.

 Missions present a single variable interface for managing the staged configuration.